AMOLED - introduction and market status

 AMOLEDs today

 AMOLED displays today are used in many applications - and are most common in smartphones.
-Most smartphones today use AMOLED displays - including the latest Samsung phones, all of Apple's iPhones models and more.
+Most smartphones today use AMOLED displays (over 50% of smartphones use AMOLEDs rather than LCDs), including the latest Samsung phones, and all of Apple's latest iPhone models.

 AMOLED vs PMOLED